Dimtemp/SCOMTraining/17-PowerShell.md

 ```

 ## Retrieving License Information
 The Get-SCOMAccessLicense cmdlet retrieves license information about the management group to which your OpsMgr PowerShell session is connected.
 It returns DeviceID, WorkloadRoleName, information about role type for a given computer (management server, agent-managed computer, and so on), and whether the machine is virtualized.
-It also returns the LogicalProcessorCount and PhysicalProcessorCount; both are important pieces of information when dealing with System Center 2012 licensing.
+It also returns the LogicalProcessorCount and PhysicalProcessorCount; both are important pieces of information when dealing with System Center licensing.
 Here is an example of a one-liner report that gives a sum of both of the processor counts and physical process count for the management group to which the OpsMgr PowerShell console is currently connected:
 ```powershell
 Get-SCOMAccessLicense | measure-object -property LogicalProcessorCount,PhysicalProcessorCount -sum | foreach{$_.Property + " Total : " + $_.Sum}
 ```

 ## Upgrading from an Evaluation Copy
-If a management group was installed using an evaluation copy of Operations Manager 2012, Set-SCOMLicense enables an administrator to run this cmdlet with a valid product key and remove the evaluation expiration timeout.
+If a management group was installed using an evaluation copy of Operations Manager, Set-SCOMLicense enables an administrator to run this cmdlet with a valid product key and remove the evaluation expiration timeout.
 The following example is only to show proper syntax and is taken directly from the help file.
 ```powershell
 Set-SCOMLicense -ProductId 'C97A1C5E-6429-4F71-8B2D-3525E237BF62'
 ```